History of Guyana: Pre-colonial Guyana and first contacts

-Colonial-Guyana
+Colonial Guyana

-Early colonisation
+Early colonization

 The Dutch were the first Europeans to settle modern-day Guyana.
 The Netherlands had obtained independence from Spain in the late 16th century and by the early 17th century had emerged as a major commercial power, trading with the fledgling English and French colonies in the Lesser Antilles.
-In 1616 the Dutch established the first European settlement in the area of Guyana, a trading post-twenty-five kilometers upstream from the mouth of the Essequibo River.
+In 1616 the Dutch established the first European settlement in the area of Guyana, a trading post twenty-five kilometers upstream from the mouth of the Essequibo River.
 Other settlements followed, usually a few kilometers inland on the larger rivers.
-The initial purpose of the Dutch settlements was trade with the indigenous people.
+The initial purpose of the Dutch settlements was trade with the Indigenous people.
 The Dutch aim soon changed to the acquisition of territory as other European powers gained colonies elsewhere in the Caribbean.
 Although Guyana was claimed by the Spanish, who sent periodic patrols through the region, the Dutch gained control over the region early in the 17th century.
 Dutch sovereignty was officially recognized with the signing of the Treaty of Munster in 1648.
+European contact and colonization would have a "catastrophic effect" on indigenous communities, due to diseases, Indian slave trade, intense warfare, and forced migration.

 In 1621 the government of the Netherlands gave the newly formed Dutch West India Company complete control over the trading post on the Essequibo.
 This Dutch commercial concern administered the colony, known as Essequibo, for more than 170 years.
 The company established a second colony, on the Berbice River southeast of Essequibo, in 1627.
 Although under the general jurisdiction of this private group, the settlement, named Berbice, was governed separately.
 Demerara, situated between Essequibo and Berbice, was settled in 1741 and emerged in 1773 as a separate colony under the direct control of the Dutch West India Company.
+In these colonies, enslaved Africans produced "coffee, sugar and cotton...for the Dutch market."